Woman wearing an "Umurage" t-shirt sets up a computer while working in front of an event crowd.

 Rwanda

-The Umurage series ("Inheritance for a Better Future") captured the hearts and imagination of Rwandans with four seasons reaching millions of loyal listeners every week.
-Each season combined relatable characters, captivating theme music — and vital, interwoven health and social resources.
-Women, children, and entire families are celebrating, but people aren’t the only species benefiting from Umurage.
-Mountain gorilla populations are rebounding in the region, proving popular entertainment can drive planet-positive behavior change.
+Umurage (“Inheritance for a Better Future”) captured the hearts and imaginations of Rwandans through four seasons, reaching millions of loyal listeners each week.
+Each season combined relatable characters, captivating theme music, and vital, interwoven health and social messages.
+The show celebrated women, children, and families—and even contributed to the rebound of mountain gorilla populations in the region, demonstrating how popular entertainment can inspire planet-positive behavior change.

 “This is really an innovative and educative drama series which helps to promote positive heritage in communities which will undoubtedly build an environment free from violence against every child.”